infr/lunchselector/README.md

 # Lunchselector

-This project is used for getting a random lunchplace in Ruoholahti, Helsinki, Finland.
+This project is used for getting a random ~~lunchplace~~ picnic place in Ruoholahti, Helsinki, Finland.
 Written in Angular.

 ## Run